Jack Russell Terrier Puppies: Cute Pictures And Facts - Dogtime

 They Love To Dig

 Jack Russell Terriers were bred to help hunt foxes.
-The instinct to dig up fox holes is in their DNA, so even if they aren’t helping you hunt, they will likely have the urge to dig up something.
+The instinct to dig up fox holes is in their DNA, so even if they aren’t helping you hunt, they’ll likely have the urge to dig up something.

 If you don’t have a yard, this doesn’t mean you are safe from the digging gene.
 Jack Russell Terrier puppies will just as happily dig through your dirty laundry, the couch cushions, or the trash.

 If you do have a yard, it may be a good idea into looking at fencing that extends underground a foot or so.
-This can help keep your Jack Russell Terrier puppy safe and in your yard.
+This can help keep your puppy safe and in your yard.

-Another way to curb the digging compulsion is to keep your Jack Russell Terrier puppy happy and entertained.
-Playing mentally and physically stimulating games with your puppy can give your pup a safer way to play, and they get to bond with you.
+Another way to curb the digging compulsion is to keep your puppy happy and entertained.
+Playing mentally and physically stimulating games with your pup can give them a safer way to play, and they get to bond with you.

 Many people may assume that the Jack Russell Terrier is the same breed of dog as the Russell Terrier.
-While they look incredibly similar and come from an overlapping gene pool, there are actually slight differences between a Jack Russell Terrier and a Russell Terrier.
+While they look incredibly similar and come from an overlapping gene pool, there are actually slight differences between the two breeds.

 Parson Russell Terriers are also often mistakenly called Jack Russell Terriers.
 They too share an ancestry with the JRT and the Russell Terrier, but again, there are subtle differences.

-If you adopt any of these breeds, you are in for an energetic, intelligent, and athletic pup!
+If you adopt any of these breeds, you’re in for an energetic, intelligent, and athletic pup!

 Their Coats Need Special Care

-If you want a Jack Russell Terrier puppy, be sure you are ready to deal with fur on clothes, furniture, and gathered in small balls in corners.
+If you want a Jack Russell Terrier puppy, be sure you are ready to deal with fur on clothes and furniture or gathered in small balls in corners of your home.

-Smooth-coated Jack Russell Terriers should be brushed on a weekly basis.
-Regular bathing is also required, especially if your Jack Russell Terrier sticks to their roots and decides to do a little digging in the yard–or their own digging pit.
+Smooth-coated JRTs should be brushed on a weekly basis.
+Regular bathing is also required, especially if your puppy sticks to their roots and decides to do a little digging in the yard — or their own digging pit.

 If you decide that a JRT puppy is right for you, remember you can find just about any breed from your local shelter or rescue.
 You can also check out DogTime’s adoption page that lets you search for adoptable dogs by zip code!

-Do you have a Jack Russell Terrier puppy?
-Do you have any training or grooming tips you have for future JRT enthusiasts?
+Have you ever adopted a Jack Russell Terrier puppy?
+Got any training or grooming tips you have for future JRT enthusiasts?
 Let us know in the comments below!